 I am being carted in a packed Prison Services truck to Pollsmoor, Cape Town’s notorious prison controlled by the numbers gangs, for the crime of simply opening my case file before Zulpha Khan and presenter Nick Feinberg.

 My reeboks have been stolen, along with my eyebrow piercing.
-The convict next to me is trying to steal the laceless dog-ear shoes exchanged by the petty criminal who stole my sneakers, as if I am a shop floor mannequin, during an assault in the holding cells beneath Cape Town Magistrate court.
+The convict next to me is trying to steal the laceless dog-ear shoes exchanged by the petty criminal who stole my sneakers, as if I am a shop floor mannequin, during an assault that occurred in the holding cells beneath Cape Town Magistrate court.
 How did I get to be here?

 After the book fair, Media24 had promptly issued notice of their intention to seek a gagging order via their attorney’s, Jan S De Villiers, and I had managed to counter with a pro bono attorney Sarah Dodd.
-We had raised a point of law — corporations as juristic persons do not possess feelings — then a letter by Naeem Jennah & Simon Delaney from Freedom of Expression Institute explained the NGO backed my freedom of expression, this is where the matter rested.
+A valiant effort in itself.
+We had raised a point of law — corporations as juristic persons do not possess feelings — then a letter by Naeem Jennah & Simon Delaney from Freedom of Expression Institute explained the NGO backed my ‘freedom of expression’, stating “We are dismayed that Media24 has sought to muzzle one of your former employees, David Lewis with threats of a defamation suit …”, this is where the matter rested.

 Commission for Cooking the Books.

 According to the Ombud, I had ‘framed an obvious defamation case as a labour case‘ in order to seek legal aid.
 It constantly amazes me that lawyers compartmentalize their lives, then proceed to commit category errors of this nature.
+The point about defamation was expected to rub salt into the wound, so far as South Africa’s deplorable legal fraternity was concerned (aside from a few exemplars), I was the one that had defamed an apartheid-era media company.

 Cape Town’s not beat.

 All of these papers were now in my Roxley punch folder, which I opened before Zulpha Khan.
 My inquiry at the radio station front desk in Green Point, where I requested to speak to the news editor had elicited a brunette news anchor.
-She sat next to me a little aghast, as I opened my file to show her the paper trail.
+The madam sat next to me a little aghast, as I opened my file to show her the paper trail.
 At first I explained who I was, how I got to be in a Media24 newsroom.
-I explained the interviews with Chris Syren, and Robbie Jansen’s comments about Jimi Dludlu, then my experience at SAHRC, and the attempted gagging, and of course, the CCMA.
-Khan looked, nodded, but did not ask any questions.
+I explained the interviews with record producer Chris Syren, and Robbie Jansen’s comments about Jimi Dludlu, and then my experience at SAHRC, and the attempted gagging, and of course, the CCMA.
+Khan looked, nodded, but did not ask any pertinent questions.

 TRC Report causes offense

 It was when I pulled out letters from the Truth & Reconciliation Unit, implicating Naspers/Media24, and started requesting Khan’s assistance with gaining access to an attorney, that things began to get truly weird.
-She calls Nick Feinberg, who arrives, hands me his card.
+Eventually she calls Nick Feinberg, who arrives, hands me his card.
 She leaves.
 I am about to repeat the process of retelling my story.
 Instead, Nick starts asking me questions about my involvement with MK (“uMkhonto weSizwe,” the former paramilitary wing of the ANC), by trying to explain that he is similarly involved.

 I explain I am not comfortable with his questions, and so he gets up and leaves.